dev-SR/Nest.js/0basic-db/README.md

    * !the one-to-many relationship is captured in the `userId` field in the Photo
    * !table.
    *
-   * *cascade: boolean | ("insert" | "update")[] -
+   * *cascade: boolean | ("insert" | "update")[] - If set to true, the related object
-   * If set to true, the related object will be inserted and updated in the database.
+   * will be inserted and updated in the database.
+You can also specify an array of
-   * You can also specify an array of cascade options.
+   * cascade options.
-   */
+   *
+   * ?For cascading to work in OnetoMany, Photo entity must have "onDelete/onUpdate"
+   * property  which is set to "NO ACTION" by default */
 }

 @Entity()
 export class Photo {
   @PrimaryGeneratedColumn()